H23-ux/T-FLIPFLOP-POSEDGE/README.md

 Quartus prime

 **THEORY**
+A T flip-flop (Toggle flip-flop) is a sequential logic circuit used for toggling its output state.
+It has a single input (T) and a clock signal (CLK).
+When
+T=1, the output
+𝑄
+Q toggles (flips) its state on each clock edge.
+When
+𝑇
+=
+0
+T=0, the output remains unchanged.
+Its main uses are in counters, frequency dividers, and toggling circuits.
 **T Flip-Flop**

 T flip-flop is the simplified version of JK flip-flop.
 It is obtained by connecting the same input ‘T’ to both inputs of JK flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of T flip-flop is shown in the following figure.